Phone-GWP-group

 Cardboard recycling process

-If your business uses cardboard packaging – or if you have ever wondered what happens to your cardboard after putting it into your recycling bin – it can be enlightening to understand how the recycling process works.
+If your business uses cardboard packaging, or if you have ever wondered what happens to your cardboard after putting it into your recycling bin, it can be enlightening to understand how the recycling process works.

 As a brief overview, the six steps in recycling cardboard are:

-1. Collection of cardboard from kerbside bins or businesses.
+• Collection of cardboard from kerbside bins or businesses.

-2. The material is sorted into different types.
+• The material is sorted into different types.

-3. The material is shredded and pulped.
+• The materials are then shredded and pulped.

-4. The pulp is filtered to remove contaminants.
+• The pulp is filtered to remove contaminants.

-6. Specialist equipment manufactures new cardboard material.
+• Specialist equipment manufactures new cardboard material.

 Step 1: Collection